-3. Zoning By-law Table 39.3B
+4. Zoning By-law Table 39.3B

 The existing issue at hand is one whereby apartment buildings must be issued building permits based on the building being a rental building, given that a building is not a condominium building until it is registered as a condominium, and a developer cannot register a building as a condominium until it is built.
 In addition, a developer can submit a condominium application, but there is no obligation to ever register it.
 This means that a developer could build an apartment building with the intention of registering it as a condominium and use the visitor parking rate of 0.30 spaces per unit, but never actually register the condominium, resulting in the building being non-complying with respect to parking.
 In 2021, as part of undertaking a City-wide parking study, IBI Group had recommended reducing the visitor parking rate to 0.25 spaces per unit.
-Consequently, reducing the visitor rate to 0.30 spaces per unit for rental buildings, identical to the visitor rate for condominium and rental apartment buildings would reduce applications for minor variances and would assist staff's efforts to streamline the development approvals process.
+Consequently, reducing the visitor rate to 0.30 spaces per unit for rental buildings, identical to the visitor rate for condominium buildings, would still be appropriate.
+Eliminating this discrepancy between condominium and rental apartment buildings would reduce applications for minor variances and would assist staff's efforts to streamline the development approvals process.